rkingery/ml_tutorials/README.md

 ## Viewing the Notebooks

-If you want to view the notebooks without downloading them, you can use the [Jupyter nbviewer](https://nbviewer.jupyter.org/).
-Just paste the URL to the notebook there and it will render correctly.
+If you want to view the notebooks without downloading them, you can just click the links here in the README, or use the [Jupyter nbviewer](https://nbviewer.jupyter.org/) website, where you can just paste the URL to the notebook and it should render correctly.

 ## Running the Notebooks